abdullahfayad/task-manager/README.md

 # Task Manager (should be enhanced on error handling level at least by using try except)

-Steps to run the project using Docker:
+Steps to run the project using Docker, in the root directory run the following:

 * run `docker-compose build`
 * run `docker-compose up`